How Fitness Benefits the Rest of Your Life by Tony Horton

 As explained at length in John Ratey’s book about the intersection of fitness and the brain, Spark (and in my new book, The Big Picture) exercise makes you a happier person by boosting levels of norepinephrine and serotonin in your brain.

-It also increases brain-derived neurotrophic factor (BDNF), which improves learning and memory by building stronger connection between neurons.
+It also increases brain-derived neurotrophic factor (BDNF), which improves learning and memory by building a stronger connection between neurons.

 And new studies show even more benefits.